MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 You can use the AD groups you have already defined in your organization to assign a collection of users to roles for web services.

 >[!Warning]
->Security group names must be unique in order to be assigned to a Machine Learning Server role.
+>Security group names must be unique across your LDAP/AAD configuration in order to be assigned to a Machine Learning Server role.
 If a group in LDAP or AAD bears the same name as another group in that LDAP or AAD directory, then it cannot be assigned to a role in Machine Learning Server or R Server.

 In Machine Learning Server, the administrator can assign one or more Active Directory groups to one or more of the following roles: 'Owner', 'Contributor', and 'Reader'.
 Roles give specific permissions related to deploying and interacting with web services and other APIs.